 Youth under the age of 13 are not allowed in the Wellness Center, Weight Room, or stretching/toning balcony.
-Orientation is required before use of Cybex equipment.
+Orientation is recommended before use of Hammer Strength equipment.

 Children under the age of 11, unless participating in a YMCA program, must be supervised by an adult while in the building.

 For the safety and enjoyment of all, we are instituting the following swim policies: